aletcher/ridingtheridge/_pages/_styleguide.md

 #### A quote looks like this:

-> The longer I live, the more I realize that I am never wrong about anything, and that all the pains I have so humbly taken to verify my notions have only wasted my time!
+> The longer I live, the and that all the pains I have so humbly taken to verify my notions! \
->
-> <cite>George Bernard Shaw</cite>
+<cite>George Bernard Shaw</cite>

 ***